 Home Therapy Programs

-We also offer several home therapy programs, which can help provide help with preventing falls, strengthening patients for movement, as well as assessing the home for any improvement or devices that may help.
+We also offer several home therapy services and programs, which can help provide help with preventing falls, strengthening patients for movement, as well as assessing the home for any improvement or devices that may help.

 Fall Prevention program

 Our fall prevention program focuses on reducing the risk of injury and falls for patients that are at risk or who have fallen in the past.
 Assessment of fall risk will be a part of every physical therapy evaluation but is crucial for patients who have a history of falls with or without injury.
 Our team-focused approach consists of nurses, physical therapists, and occupational therapists who develop a plan to improve the safety, balance, coordination, and the ambulation of our at-risk patients.
 This plan will include strengthening exercises, static and dynamic balance activities, assessment for appropriate assistance devices, and evaluation of the patient’s home for safety risks.
 By preventing injuries and falls, our patients are able to safely remain at home.